The science behind… · by Wooly the scientist

 Superposition & “infinite possibilities”

-Superposition means a system can be in several states at once until it's measured — the famous Schrödinger's cat, which Schrödinger invented as a CARICATURE to show how absurd it sounds, not as a life recipe.
+Superposition means a system can be in several states at once until it's measured — the famous Schrödinger's cat, which Schrödinger invented as a CARICATURE to show how strange it would be at human scale, not as a recipe for living.

 “You live in an infinite field of possibilities you choose from” is a nice motivational metaphor — but superposition is about particles, not your career plan.